Potholes and Other Road Hazards

 This is just one example of a road hazard at the beginning of riding season.
 Throughout the harsh weather conditions of winter, roads take a lot of punishment.
 Water seeps into cracks and freezes, causing the gaps to become bigger and parts of the road to move.
 This creates large ruts in the road, especially between two sections of paved road.
 Plows that work nonstop to keep the roads clear of snow scrape the road.
 This can cause huge chunks of road to get caught in the plow and creates massive potholes.

-Some people call the beginning of spring “pothole season”, they are not wrong.
+Some people call the beginning of spring “pothole season”; they are not wrong..
 Debris caught in a snow plow’s path is pushed to the side of the road.
 When the snow melts, rocks, salt and tree branches lay on the road causing more hazards for riders to deal with.
 Municipalities work vigorously to try and repair damaged roads, but sometimes repairs can be done hastily and improperly.

 As always when the start of the riding season comes, you should make sure to go through the pre-ride check list.
 If you are unsure of all of the items to be checked, click HERE or watch our video about it HERE.
 Properly inflated tires are very important, especially when the tire has a shallow profile.
 Low profile tires have less rubber to absorb the shock of the road.
-A low profile tire hitting a large pothole cannot absorb the shock and that may cause a bent rim.
+A low profile tire hitting a large pothole cannot absorb the shock, which may cause a bent rim.
 Wax as much of the bike as you can to resist dirt and salt from the road.
 This will repel corrosion the best.
 Gravel and salt can cause traction issues, so dress appropriately.

 avoid potholes and road hazards when riding your motorcycle

 Potholes that are repaired hastily may be overfilled or under-filled.
 Overfilling can cause a hump in the road that can launch a motorcycle airborne.
 Under-filling still leaves a road hazard but may help soften the brunt of the impact.
 Be very aware of cracks that may have expanded in the road.
 This is prominent on highways because freezing water separates the road between two lanes.
 Since the lanes are sometimes paved at different times, they may have a space for ice to form.
 These ruts in the road may trap a narrow tire.
-If you are caught in the situation where you are stuck in a rut, remain calm and slowly try to exit the rut by gently turning the motorcycle away from the rut.
+If you are caught in a situation where you are stuck in a rut, remain calm and slowly try to exit the rut by gently turning the motorcycle away from the rut.
 This is easier if the road begins to curve and the motorcycle is kept straight.

 Cracks in the road are filled with a tar which is very slippery.
 The paint used for lanes and road markings also may be separated from the road due to winter conditions.
 This can also cause slippery conditions for motorcycle riders.